davidkhala/oracle-exam-dump/1Z0-1089-20/README.md

         - kenneth choice
     - [ ] Only the network throughput will influence Monte Carlo simulations
     - [ ] Base frequency
+- You have two different workloads, workload 1 does not scale very well (~100 cores) and requires a very high memory bandwidth, and a workload 2 that Is compute bound and IO intensive.
+    Which Instances should you select?

+    - [ ] 1: BM.HPC2.36 2: BM.Standard.2.52
+    - [x] 1: BM.Standard.E3.128 2: BM.HPC2.36
+    - [ ] 1: BM.HPC2.36 2: BM.Standard.E3.128
+    - [ ] 1: BM.Standard2.52 2: BM.HPC2-36
+- What would you use to run an embarrasingly parallel workload for risk analysis with Monte Carlo?
+    The code is homegrown and has not changed much in the last decade.
+They will use a parallel file system outside of the compute cluster
+    - [ ] BM.GPU3.8
+    - [x] BM.Standard.E2.64
+    - [ ] BM.DenseIO2.52
+        - equipped with local NVMe
+    - [ ] BM.HPC2.36
+        - equipped with local NVMe
+- A customer has decided to user Oracle Cloud Infrastructure ...
+RPO 4 hours, and an RTO of 1 hour
+    Which two options should they consider on OCI to meet
+    - [ ] Replicate data to OCI Object Storage in near-realtime
+    - [x] Replicate data to a Haddoop cluster running on OCI in near-realtime
+    - [ ] Use Terraform to rapidly provision Hadoop Cluster on OCI
+    - [x] Replicate data to OCI Object Storage every hour
 ## Network
 - A Linux visualization instance in the public subnet with Security List 0.0.0.0 for TCP port 22 What other rule do you absolutely need to be able to connect remotely.